Verb conjugation:

 -Make your own Advent calendar (I'm a little behind, but I think I can make up lost time)

--Put together photo album/calendar for the grandparents
+-Make Christmas ornaments-Put together photo album/calendar for the grandparents

 -Make Christmas cards (well on my way to completing this one)